TravelXML/RICK-AND-MORTY-API-NEXT/README.md

 Learn how to create your own with [How to Create a Dynamic Rick and Morty Wiki Web App with Next.js](https://github.com/TravelXML/RICK-AND-MORTY-API-NEXT)

+## DEMO

+** Would you like to see demo right?
+I believe know the answer, you can click below link. **

 [🖕 Here you can find Rick and Morty API Document for REST implementation.](https://rickandmortyapi.com/documentation/#rest)

 ## Implementation